 For the first 90 days, I bulked aggressively, gaining 21 pounds in the first 30 days.
-Then I peaked at 163 pounds (+33) after 90 days.
-In the final 30 days, we did a cut, and I burnt off around 6 pounds—revealing my abs.
+Then I peaked at 163 pounds (+33 added pounds) after 90 days.
+In the final 30 days, Shane and I did a cut for one month.
+A “cut” means we switched to a calorie deficit.

 - 2x short HIIT sessions

 - 240-minutes of walking to and from the gym

 I probably also racked up some extra steps during my walks to buy groceries, and exploring the city with my then-girlfriend (now wife.)

 The first photos were taken in the morning after waking up—no pump-up, no Photoshop.

 After we documented our results as clear as possible, we decided to try and make our photos appear as impressive as possible like most people do on the internet (still without any photoshopping.)
 This next photo was taken after doing a mini-workout to generate a pump and then we added some oil for the lights to make us look more 3D.